fusioncharts/dev_centre_docs/chart-guide/getting-started/building-your-first-chart.md

 ## Convert tabular data into JSON/XML format

 FusionCharts Suite XT JavaScript library only accepts data in JSON or XML format.
 You can provide data as JSON/XML strings, or use data stored in physical files on your servers.
-In case your data is stored in database or other data sources, you can write server-side scripts to read that data, iterate through it, and use strings to generate the XML or JSON data.
+In case your data is stored in the database or other data sources, you can write server-side scripts to read that data, iterate through it, and use strings to generate the XML or JSON data.

 For example, when you convert the data in the table above to JSON/XML format, it will look as under: